 Here's what you need to know about five types of checks beyond personal checks and when you might encounter them.

 This secure payment used to make significant purchases might be called a cashier's check, bank check, or official check, depending on the financial institution.
 It requires a teller to withdraw funds from your personal account and cut a check from the bank to pay the receiver on your behalf, says Kenneally.
 The bank is guaranteeing payment.

-It's less risky than a personal check.
-When you use a personal check, the money comes directly from your account, so if it turns out you don’t actually have enough funds to cover what you owe, the recipient could be out of luck.
-A cashier’s check, on the other hand, won’t bounce.
+This kind of check is less risky to use than a personal check.
+When you use a personal check, the money comes directly from your account, so if it turns out you don't actually have enough funds to cover what you owe, the recipient could be out of luck.
+A cashier's check, on the other hand, won't bounce.

-Usually it isn’t free, either.
+Usually a cashier's check isn't free, either.
 Fees can vary depending on which bank you use, what kind of account you have, and the size of the check.
 TD Bank, for example, charges $8 for an official check.